simon-hirst/Planets/README.md

 # Planets
-Technical interview task for Dootrix
+Technical interview task for Dootrix.

 # Running
 To run, you will need: